 Learn more: Backpacking in Georgia

-In the Czech Republic, the old trope ‘beer is cheaper than water’ is actually true.
-While the Czech Republic boasts much of the same beauty as its neighbors like Germany and Austria, it’s possible to travel here at a fraction of the cost.
+In the Czechia, the old trope ‘beer is cheaper than water’ is actually true.
+While Czechia boasts much of the same beauty as its neighbors like Germany and Austria, it’s possible to travel here at a fraction of the cost.

-Bolivia – the cheapest backpacking destination in South America
+Bolivia – the cheapest backpacking country in South America

 Bolivia is one of the cheapest backpacking destinations in the world and is very popular with adventurers.
 Here, it is possible to get a 3-course meal for less than $2.
 Accommodation in a hostel dorm room costs between $8-$12 a night, and local and long-distance buses are a cheap way to get around.
 Even the most famous backpacker destination in Bolivia, the Uyuni Salt Flats, won’t break the bank, costing around $200 for 3 days, which is relatively cheap for this bucket-list destination!